misantroop/ibpyte/README.md

 # ibpyte
 ibpyte is an IbPy-like interface for the Interactive Brokers Python API.
+Updated to support only the latest IBAPI versions (>10.14).

 ## Background